Beginning 2017-2018, all eligible students are required to complete the Free Application for Federal Student Aid

 The Family Educational Rights and Privacy Act (1974) protects the privacy of student records.
 Under the Act, students may inspect and review their educational records, may seek to amend those records, and may limit disclosure of information from those records.
-However, in regards to anyone besides the student, access to student's records is strictly limited.
+In regards to anyone besides the student, access to student's records is strictly limited.
 However, students may complete a Student Waiver Form of FERPA Rights for Financial Aid Only form to allow the Student Financial Aid Office to release financial information to those named.
 Students may obtain the FERPA Waiver online.

 New federal regulations may prohibit a students financial aid eligibility when completing repeated coursework.
 Students repeating coursework are strongly encouraged to check with their Financial Aid Counselor for financial aid eligibility.
 Repeated coursework that is considered to be passing may not be financial aid eligible.